wp-plugins/eg-attachments/readme.txt

 Just copy/upload your own icons in the `images` subdirectory of the plugin.
 Size of icons must be 52x52 or 48x48.
 Name of icons must be the mimetype or file extension.

+= I click on a document to test statistics, but counters stay flat = EG-Attachments uses a *cache system* to build statistics, avoiding to launch heavy queries, each time you want to see statistics.
+The cache duration is 15 minutes.
+If you want to test statistics, click on several attached files, and then wait 15 minutes, your clicks will appear.

 == Screenshots ==

 1. List of attachments sorted by name, with small icons,